dexidp/website/content/docs/token-exchange.md

 ## Performing a token exchange

-To exchange an upstream IDP token for a dex issued token, perform a `application/x-www-form-urlencoded` `POST` request to dex's `/token` endpoint following [RFC 8693 Section 2.1][token-exchange-2-1].
+To exchange an upstream IDP token for a dex issued token, perform an `application/x-www-form-urlencoded` `POST` request to dex's `/token` endpoint following [RFC 8693 Section 2.1][token-exchange-2-1].
-Additionally, dex requires the connector to be specified with the `connector_id` parameter, and a client id/secret to be included as the username/password via Basic Authentication.
+Additionally, dex requires the connector to be specified with the `connector_id` parameter and a client id/secret to be included as the username/password via Basic Authentication.

 ```sh